bbbbbr/gb-wordyl/README.md

 # gb-wordyl

-A Wordle clone for the Nintendo Game Boy / Color, Analogue Pocket and MegaDuck Handheld and Laptops!
+A word game for the Nintendo Game Boy / Color, Analogue Pocket and MegaDuck Handheld and Laptops!

-This is a re-written and greatly expanded fork (by [bbbbbr](https://github.com/bbbbbr/gb-wordle)) of the original version by [stacksmashing](https://github.com/stacksmashing/gb-wordle) ([twitter](http://twitter.com/ghidraninja)).
+This is a re-written and greatly expanded fork (by [bbbbbr](https://github.com/bbbbbr/gb-wordyl)) of the original version by [stacksmashing](https://github.com/stacksmashing/gb-wordle) ([twitter](http://twitter.com/ghidraninja)).

 It adds a full dictionary (versus the bloom filter), thousands more solution words, multiple dictionary languages, Game Boy Color support, and many other features.